This fund is almost out of funds so we are not currently accepting applications.

 Beginning in Fall 2012, University of California campuses launched a pilot open access fund.
 This fund helps offset open access publishing charges for authors who do not have grant funds available to cover them.
 In the UC San Diego implementation of the fund, eligible charges include Article Processing Charges (APCs) and Open Access (OA) fees for fully open access journals (journals in which all articles are immediately available open access).
 Funds from the pilot may not be used for color charges, page charges, illustration charges, or submission charges.
 Articles must be made freely available at the time of initial publication, without any embargo periods.

 UC San Diego faculty, graduate students, post-doctoral scholars, researchers, and staff are eligible to apply for funds.
 The fund will pay up to $1000 of the total APCs and OA fees for an article in a fully open access journal, which must appear in the Directory of Open Access Journals (DOAJ).
 Articles published in "hybrid open access journals" in which only some articles are open access and a publication fee is usually paid to the publisher do not qualify for this funding.
 Authors whose research is grant-funded are not eligible for funding.
-There is a cap of one article per author per year.
+There is a cap of one article per author per lifetime.
 Already published articles are not eligible for this funding.
 Authors who are granted this funding will be reimbursed afterwards; only individuals can be reimbursed, not departments.

 The California Digital Library (CDL) and UC campuses are providing the funds in order to support UC researchers interested in reshaping models of scholarly publishing.
 The chief goals of the program include fostering greater dissemination of the work of University of California scholars and encouraging greater awareness of authors’ rights.
 Campuses will track how the funds are spent, and the success and sustainability of the pilot will be evaluated after 12-18 months.